Luzifer/twitch-bot/docs/content/configuration/templating.md

 ```
 # Your int this hour: {{ printf "%.0f" (mulf (seededRandom (list "int" .username (now | date "2006-01-02 15") | join ":")) 100) }}%
-< Your int this hour: 72%
+< Your int this hour: 82%
 ```

 ### `spotifyCurrentPlaying`

-Retrieves the current playing track for the given channel
+Retrieves the current playing track for the given channel (returns an empty string when nothing is playing)

 Syntax: `spotifyCurrentPlaying <channel>`